 - ‘Max Impact’ Cage Design Non-distortion glass filled nylon cage

-- Advertised benefit: Keeps the balls precision spaced and oil circulating
+- Advertised benefit: Keeps the balls in place and in constant contact with the oil

 - High-Speed Ceramic Oil: Oil is blended with nano-ceramic compounds

-- Advertised benefit: Anti-wear protection with additives that resist rust, moisture, corrosion and oxidation
+- Advertised benefit: Anti-wear protection with additives that defend against rust, moisture, corrosion and oxidation

 So far, so good.
-Of course, a few questions were buzzing in my head: Are those Bronson Speed Co.
-G3 bearings really as fast as claimed?
-And have the named features an impact on the durability of the bearings?
+Of course, a few questions were buzzing in my head: Are these Bronson Speed Co.
+G3 bearings really as fast as they claimed?
+And do the features listed really have an impact on the durability of the bearings?

 Speed / Velocity

 My first impression of the G3 bearings was thoroughly positive.
-Those bearings are lubed extremely good and are packaged in a nitrogen filled shrink-wrap.
+Those bearings are lubed extremely well and are packaged in nitrogen filled shrink-wrap.
 Accordingly, the first session with them was pretty rad.
-Admittedly, I didn’t speed through the local radar trap, though I would say those little fellows are fast as hell.
+Admittedly, I didn’t speed through the local radar trap, however, I would say those little fellows are fast as hell.

 Durability / Longevity

 It’s no news that brand new bearings are super fast during the first five-hour session.
-However, after five months with 3-4 sessions per week that took a couple of hours each, the Bronson Speed Co.
+However, after five months with 3-4 sessions per week each for a couple of hours, the Bronson Speed Co.
 G3 bearings were still performing just fine.
-Solely one bearing started humming a little bit and was spinning noisily.
+Solely one bearing started humming a little bit and spun rather noisily.

-Edit: As a matter of fact, it came to my ears just recently that I must have tested the first generation of G3 bearings and Bronson Speed Co. already has solved the problem.
+Edit: As a matter of fact, it has just recently come to my ears that I must have tested the first generation of G3 bearings because Bronson Speed Co. has already solved that problem.
 The newer generations of Bronson Speed Co.
 G3 bearings have a better and stronger cage design and therefore prove to be way more durable.

-Even after a few more sessions and meanwhile six months of use, the status quo stayed the same.
+Even after a few more sessions and a total of six months of use, the status quo remained the same.
 Aside from the little problems with the cages, the bearings were still spinning.
-Also, they don’t seem to plan on giving up soon.
+Also, it doesn’t seem like they plan on giving up any time soon.

 Bronson Speed Co. succeeded to convince me with their G3 bearings.
-Despite the thing about the cages, those bearings are spinning fast as f**k and are performing awesome.
+Despite the thing about the cages, these bearings are spinning fast as f**k and are still performing awesome.
 The new features seem to make sense.
-As mentioned previously, the difficulty with the cages has already been solved in the newer generations of G3 bearings as well as in the Bronson Speed Co.
-RAW bearings since the cages in those are fibreglass filled.
+As previously mentioned, the problem with the cages has already been solved in the newer generations of G3 bearings as well as in the Bronson Speed Co.
+RAW bearings since the cages in those are filled with fibreglass.
 All in all, I would recommend the Bronson Speed Co.
 G3 bearings to anyone, regardless of terrain or riding style.

 • really fast